lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    -- previously received containing the ciphertext (ct) in -- KemCiphertextInfo len              INTEGER (1..MAX),
    -- MUST be the value from KemBMParameter mac              AlgorithmIdentifier{MAC-ALGORITHM, {...}}
-   -- MUST be the MAC algorithm identifier used for MAC-based -- protection of the message and MUST be value from KemBMParameter ct               OCTET STRING
+   -- MUST be the MAC algorithm identifier used for MAC-based -- protection of the message and MUST be the value from -- KemBMParameter ct               OCTET STRING
    -- MUST be the ciphertext from that KemCiphertextInfo }